How to apply to Medical Lab Technology

 - Criminal History Background check: Required upon appointment acceptance into the MLT Program.
 If a criminal history is determined, then appointment acceptance is withdrawn.

 - Medical Insurance: Injury medical insurance coverage is the minimum required for clinical practicum training, and major medical insurance is recommended.
-Student Injury and Sickness Insurance Plan can be purchased at the college for a quarter or year.

 - Liability insurance: Included in the tuition for practicum training courses.